IdeaBlade/Breeze/readme.txt

 Breeze Runtime Server Files
 ----------------------------
-WebApi/Breeze.webApi.dll and WebApi/Irony.dll for building backend services with an ASP Web API
+WebApi/Breeze.webApi.dll for building backend services with an ASP Web API.
+The WebApi/Irony.dll is there to provide legacy support for early versions of Breeze.

 -------------------------------------------------------------------------------------